MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-manage-monitor-odaa.md

 #### Health Monitoring Metric Enablement

-The metrics for Oracle Exadata database help measure useful quantitative data, such as CPU, memory utilization, storage utilization, database operations, SQL queries, and transactions.
-You can use the Azure Monitor metrics to diagnose and proactively troubleshoot issues.
+You should collect quantitative metrics for Oracle Exadata Database Service on Dedicated Infrastructure with Oracle Database@Azure  such as CPU, memory utilization, storage utilization, database operations, SQL queries, and overall transactions.
+You could use the Azure Monitor metrics to diagnose and proactively troubleshoot issues or your monitoring tool of choice.
 The database metrics are for operational readiness and long-term sustainment.

-An Azure administrator can create a custom dashboard in the Azure portal with an aggregated view of the various metrics collected.
+Create a custom dashboard in the Azure portal with an aggregated view of the various metrics collected.
 Details on how to create a custom dashboard can be found in this article [Create a dashboard in the Azure portal - Azure portal | Microsoft Learn](/azure/azure-portal/azure-portal-dashboards).

-As part of your preparation please review the following article to understand the required roles [Roles, permissions, and security in Azure Monitor - Azure Monitor | Microsoft Learn](/azure/azure-monitor/roles-permissions-security).
+Review the required roles [Roles, permissions, and security in Azure Monitor](/azure/azure-monitor/roles-permissions-security).

 Azure Monitor can adequately monitor your solution, but if you require granular database monitoring, see [Enterprise Manager Database Management](https://www.oracle.com/database/technologies/manageability.html).
 Oracle has a comprehensive monitoring guide for review in this article [Oracle Cloud Database Metrics](https://docs.oracle.com/iaas/database-management/doc/oracle-cloud-database-metrics.html).